deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/snowflake.md

 Snowflake supports defining and maintaining constraints, but does not enforce them, except for NOT NULL constraints, which are always enforced including foreign key constraint.

+Snowflake, cannot handle referential integrity because, even though it supports integrity and other constraints, they are not enforced except the NOT NULL constraint that is always enforced.
+Other constraints than NOT NULL are created as disabled constraints.

 #### Indexes

 [Not Supported](https://dbdb.io/browse?indexes=not-supported)